ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Environment:

 : An Architectural Constituent.
 A distinguishable computing context (typically composed of, e.g. memory, CPU, storage, networking, firmware, software) that is able to take one or more of Roles defined in this document.

-Conveyance:

-: The process of transferring Messages between Roles and Entities via a network protocols in a way that preserves required Message Properties.

 Entity: